o3de/o3de.org/content/docs/atom-guide/core-systems/rpi/rpi-system.md

 weight: 200
 ---

-The RPI System is the central system of the render pipeline interface (RPI) that drives the rendering.
-The [RPI Architecture Diagram](./rpi.md#rpi-architecture) shows the RPI System's role in the entire RPI.
-This section explains how the RPI System renders and what components it contains that drive the rendering.
+The Render Pipeline Interface (RPI) is the core system in Atom that drives rendering.
+The [RPI Architecture Diagram](./rpi.md#rpi-architecture) shows the RPI's role in the entire rendering system.
+This article explains how the RPI and its components perform rendering.

 ## Components
 The RPI system contains the following components.